 Many studies in rats and mice have shown that Epitalon strongly inhibits the development of cancer and tumors and induces cancer cell death.

-When Epitalon was given to rats with colon cancer, Epitalon increased lymph flow (containing white blood cells) and apoptosis (programmed cell death), and slowed cancer growth [R].
+When Epitalon was given to rats with colon cancer, Epitalon increased lymph flow (containing white blood cells) and apoptosis (programmed cell death), while it slowed cancer growth [R].

 In mice with mammary tumors, Epitalon significantly decreased the number of mice with multiple tumors and decreased the maximum size of tumors in comparison to control mice [R].
 The researchers also found that the peptide reduced the expression of certain genes that, when over-expressed, play a key role in the development of breast cancer in both mice and humans.

-Another study in mice found that treatment with Epitalon reduced the number of mice with malignant tumors (cancerous tumors) and prevented the cancer from metastasizing (moving to another location in the body) in all of the treated rats [R] In contrast, 3 out of the 9 mice that did not receive treatment with Epitalon saw metastases.
+Another study in mice found that treatment with Epitalon reduced the number of mice with malignant tumors (cancerous tumors) and prevented the cancer from metastasizing (moving to another location in the body) in all of the treated rats.
+In contrast, metastases were observed in 3 out of the 9 mice that did not receive treatment with Epitalon [R].

-6) Epitalon May Treat Retinitis Pigmentosa and Improve Retinal Health
+6) May Treat Retinitis Pigmentosa and Improve Retinal Health

-In a rats, Epitalon improves the function of retina cells by preserving their structure and preventing degeneration [R].
-In a clinical trial, improved degenerative damage to the retina (due to retinitis pigmentosa) in 90% of the patients [R].
+In rats, Epitalon improves the function of retinal cells by preserving their structure and preventing degeneration [R].
+In a clinical trial, Epitalon improved degenerative damage to the retina (due to retinitis pigmentosa) in 90% of the patients [R].

 7) Epitalon Improves Antioxidant Status

-Oxidate stress, which occurs when the body has a deficit in antioxidant to counteract the effects of free radicals (molecules that are missing electrons), has been shown to play a causative role in many diseases, including heart disease, cancer, diabetes, and even neurodegenerative diseases such as Alzheimer’s and Parkinson’s diseases [R]
+Oxidate stress, which occurs when the body has a deficit in antioxidants to counteract the effects of free radicals (damaging molecules that are missing electrons), has been shown to play a causative role in many diseases, including heart disease, cancer, diabetes, and even neurodegenerative diseases such as Alzheimer’s and Parkinson’s diseases [R].

 Epitalon’s antioxidant effects are thought to be in part due to its ability to stimulate melatonin production as well as mechanisms other than through the action of melatonin [R].
 In male rats, epithalamin increases total antioxidant capacity by 36% and superoxide dismutase (SOD, a powerful endogenous antioxidant) by 19% [R].